superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 ## Next Steps for Development

-The current implementation includes functionality for retrieving and searching Metabase resources with pagination.
+The current implementation includes functionality for retrieving and searching Metabase resources with pagination, as well as executing queries for both standalone cards and cards within dashboards.
 Future development should focus on:

 1. Implementing the remaining tools defined in the specifications
 2. Adding integration tests with a real Metabase instance
 3. Implementing caching for frequently accessed resources
 4. Adding more sophisticated error handling
-5. Implementing advanced query capabilities
+5. Implementing additional advanced query capabilities
 6. Enhancing pagination for other large resource types
 7. Improving parameter parsing for complex types
-8. Adding support for dashboard filters and parameters
+8. Enhancing dashboard filter and parameter support

 ## Conclusion